Skip to content

 Python

-Python 3.13 is the default runtime and the most commonly used option on the platform.
+Python 3.13 is the default language for Function tools and the most commonly used option in the Studio code editor.

 Handler signature